irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 >  It is possible to commit no mistakes and still lose.
 That is not a weakness.
 That is life.
 - Patrick Stewart as Jean-Luc Picard, written by Gene Roddenberry, David Kemper, and Melinda Snodgrass

 Already, as I write this, the people of France are in the government buildings[^marseillaise] and in the streets[^debout] to demand democratic process and rights for older people.
 In New Zealand, trans-positive counter-protestors gathered in the thousands to drown out hate speech and have a party afterwards.
-In the United States of America, activists have been fighting for two long years to slow authoritarianism and protect nature.[^copcity] Outside of my narrow Euro-american sphere of awareness, and inside it, hundreds of other fights take place every month.
+In the United States of America, activists have been fighting for two long years to slow authoritarianism and protect nature.[^copcity] Outside of my narrow Euro-american sphere of awareness, and inside it, hundreds of other fights take place every month. *We eradicated Smallpox*.[^smallpox] The fight for justice will go on for as long as humanity does.

 Another thing to remember is that your wellbeing affects how you see the world, even more than the actual state of the world does.
 Personal positivity is always good for you, and good for the movement, because the healthier you are, the more you could contribute to the movement.
 It's entirely possible to be positive without being in denial.
 I call this *critical optimism*, but I'm sure the idea has already been described in plenty of other places, probably like Optimistic Realism/Nihlism or something.
 Self-improvement doesn't only have to be the realm of Jordan Peterson: you can improve yourself and society, in tandem in a virtuous cycle.